CIHR Jargon Buster

 Efficacy and Effectiveness

 Efficacy is a measure of how effective a treatment is under ideal conditions, such as those within a clinical trial.
-Most clinical trials try to isolate the disease condition being treated from other factors, which means that the subjects they select will be motivated adults with no other medical conditions.
+Most clinical trials try to isolate the disease condition being treated from other factors, which means that the participants they select will be motivated adults with no other medical conditions.
 Once enrolled, clinical trial participants are also monitored to ensure that they are compliant with dosages.
 Although these constraints are imposed to make sure that the maximum effect of the drug is achieved, typical, real-life patients are unlikely to do as well as those in a clinical trial.
 The term effectiveness is applied to the success of the treatment when typical patients are evaluated.

 Epidemiology is the study of how and why different patterns of health and disease occur among various subgroups in a population.
 Epidemiological methods are important in understanding infectious diseases, like influenza, but they are also widely applied to other population health issues, including sociological (e.g. How does income affect diet?) or environmental (e.g. Do people in cities develop more respiratory illnesses?) studies.
 Knowledge gained from epidemiological studies can help researchers design more structured studies of public health questions and help governments to improve health on a community or national level.